 This part depends on the NAS you use.
 Similarly, you can create a separate volume and use it exclusively for Time Machine.
 Some servers also allow for setting a storage limit (quota) for an existing shared folder.

-If you happen to use a Synology NAS server, like the DS1618+ or the DS1019+, which I would recommend above servers from any other vendors, you can easily do this by editing a shared folder within the Control Panel.
+If you happen to use a Synology NAS server, like the DS1618+ or the DS1019+, which I would recommend over any other NAS brand, you can easily do this by editing a shared folder within the Control Panel.

 Remember that the folder share quota is only available when you use the NAS with the btrfs file system.